pytorch/vision/CONTRIBUTING_MODELS.md

 - Provide a link for the original paper and the original repository if available
 - Highlight the important test metrics and how they compare to the original paper
 - Highlight any design choices that deviate from the original paper/implementation and rationale for these choices

-## New Model Architectures - Implementation Details

-### Model development and training steps

-When developing a new model there are some details not to be missed:

-- Implement a model factory function for each of the model variants

-- in the module constructor, [pass layer constructor instead of instance](https://github.com/pytorch/vision/blob/47bd962069ba03f753e7ba711cb825317be0b00a/torchvision/models/efficientnet.py#L88) for configurable layers like norm, activation, and log the api usage with `_log_api_usage_once(self)`

-- fuse layers together with existing common blocks if possible; For example consecutive conv, bn, activation layers could be replaced by [ConvNormActication](https://github.com/pytorch/vision/blob/47bd962069ba03f753e7ba711cb825317be0b00a/torchvision/ops/misc.py#L104)

-- define `__all__` in the beginning of the model file to expose model factory functions; import model public APIs (e.g. factory methods) in `torchvision/models/__init__.py`

-- create the model builder using the new API and add it to the prototype area.
-Here is an [example](https://github.com/pytorch/vision/pull/4784/files) on how to do this.
-The new API requires adding more information about the weights such as the preprocessing transforms necessary for using the model, meta-data about the model, etc

-- Make sure you write tests for the model itself (see `_check_input_backprop`, `_model_params` and `_model_params` in `test/test_models.py`) and for any new operators/transforms or important functions that you introduce

-Note that this list is not exhaustive and there are details here related to the code quality etc, but these are rules that apply in all PRs (see [Contributing to TorchVision](https://github.com/pytorch/vision/blob/main/CONTRIBUTING.md)).

-Once the model is implemented, you need to train the model using the reference scripts.
-For example, in order to train a classification resnet18 model you would:

-1. go to `references/classification`

-2. run the train command (for example `torchrun --nproc_per_node=8 train.py --model resnet18`)

-After training the model, select the best checkpoint and estimate its accuracy with a batch size of 1 on a single GPU.
-This helps us get better measurements about the accuracy of the models and avoid variants introduced due to batch padding (read [here](https://github.com/pytorch/vision/pull/4609/commits/5264b1a670107bcb4dc89e83a369f6fd97466ef8) for more details).

-Finally, run the model test to generate expected model files for testing.
-Please include those generated files in the PR as well.:

-`EXPECTTEST_ACCEPT=1 pytest test/test_models.py -k {model_name}`

-### Documentation and Pytorch Hub

-- `docs/source/models.rst`:

-    - add the model to the corresponding section (classification/detection/video etc.)

-    - describe how to construct the model variants (with and without pre-trained weights)

-    - add model metrics and reference to the original paper

-- `hubconf.py`:

-    - import the model factory functions

-    - submit a PR to [https://github.com/pytorch/hub](https://github.com/pytorch/hub) with a model page (or update an existing one)

-- `README.md` under the reference script folder:

-    - command(s) to train the model

 ## New Weights for Existing Model Architectures